kipos-lang/kipos/Roadmap.md

 - evaluation
 - test

+this locks down that you can't both define and evaluate in the same toplevel.

 loc(something, 'name')
 ctx.ref<string>('name') <- gives you the loc of the node

+...

+- [ ] get updates working
+- [ ] make sure errors still make sense?
+- [x] make parser indicate (definition | evaluation | test)
+  - this is helpful for ... dependency cycle determination, right?
+- [ ] make validator ... know what's a definition vs evaluation vs test? idk if that's critical
+  - or maybe just `validateGroup` vs `validate` idk

+annnnnd also evaluation, rite

 # THinking about fixture tests